coq/ceps/text/069-coq-roadmap.md

 - Yann Leray, Théo Winterhalter
 - 3 to 6 month

+#### Guard condition

+- Guard condition able to treat nested inductive types as mutual inductive types (recomputing the recursive structure dynamically), Hugo (PR #17950), a few weeks for discussions and reviewing
+- Guard condition able to detect uniform parameters of inner fixpoints, Hugo (PR #17986), a few weeks for discussions and reviewing
+- Expanded constructors of a branch in a `match` considered smaller for the guard condition (CEP #73), a few weeks depending on discussions
+- Refinement of the guard condition through `match` constructs (PR #14359), a few weeks for discussions and reviewing

+#### Sections

+- Design of a way to refer to the generalized version of a constant/inductive from within the inside of a section (depends on the time needed to reach a consensus on the design)

 #### Primitive projections

 Debate on the design to be had between Hugo Herbelin and Pierre-Marie Pédrot.